kylpo/notes/App-State2.md

 “current tab” made me think about renaming `routes` to `browser state`

-Great questions, @tdreyno.
 Is the url just a serialized form of UI state?
 Plenty of sites preserve everything in the url, even form input.
 Like the Babel repl.

 In that sense, App state is actually UI state.
 Data is just stuff from the server (and likely cached locally maybe in mobx/redux, but shouldn't be considered app state).
 Maybe there’s an advantage in treating them separately, not “just in MobX”, or “just in /stores”.